-The Associate Dean for Students of the College of Medicine, or, in his/her absence, the Associate Dean for Faculty and Academic Affairs, may place a student on a voluntary or involuntary leave of absence for good reason at the Associate Dean's discretion.
-If a student disagrees with such action, he or she may ask the SEPC for a review which shall be conducted through the SEPC appeal process.
-The Associate Dean for Students may approve a leave of absence for up to one calendar year.
-Any incomplete course work must be completed by the time specified in the letter to the student sent by the Associate Dean for Students.
+The associate Dean for Students may approve a leave of absence for up to one calendar year.
+Any incomplete course work must be completed by the time specified in the letter to the student sent by the associate Dean for Students.
 Leaves requested for a longer period are approved only in exceptional circumstances.
-Extension requests must be made to the SEPC before the expiration of the original Leave of Absence.
-Note: for purposes of deferring repayment of student loans during a school-approved leave of absence, federal regulations limit the leave to six months.
+Extension requests must be made in writing to the Student Evaluation and Promotion Committee before the expiration of the original leave of absence.
+Note that for purposes of deferring repayment of student loans during a school-approved leave of absence, federal regulations limit the leave to six months.

-Students on approved College of Medicine leave of absence must notify the Office of Student Affairs of the College of Medicine in writing of his or her intent to re-enroll at least one month prior to the date they wish to return to medical studies.
+Students on approved College of Medicine leave of absence must notify the Office of Student Affairs of the College of Medicine in writing of his or her intent to re-enroll at least three months prior to the date they wish to return to medical studies.
+For leaves of absence of less than six months' duration, this notification must be at least two months prior to the date they wish to return to medical studies.